Well, it’s not exactly a happy ending, but at least this is a tiny bit of the justice murdered 5-year-old AJ Freund deserves.

 At a brief court appearance in Woodstock, Illinois on the morning of Thursday, December 5, his 36-year-old mother, JoAnn Cunningham, pleaded guilty to the little boy’s murder in April of this year.
 The Crystal Lake, Illinois woman, who spent months tearfully denying she fatally abused her son, pleaded guilty to his murder in front of Judge Robert Wilbrandt, declining to speak when the opportunity was afforded to her.

 When she is sentenced next year, JoAnn will face 20 to 60 years in prison.
-By pleading guilty to first degree murder, related charges were dropped, and JoAnn avoided the possibility of being sentenced to life in prison, so that sucks, but at least it brings a little closure to part of this tragic, horrible case.
+By pleading guilty to first degree murder, related charges were dropped, and JoAnn avoided the possibility of being sentenced to life in prison, but at least it brings a little closure to part of this tragic, horrible case.

 The plea deal also removed verbiage from the charge that described AJ’s murder as “brutal and heinous,” which is why her maximum sentence caps out at 60 years.
 She will, according to prosecutors, be forced to serve 100% of the sentence.
 Her next status hearing is scheduled for January 30, 2020.
 Her attorneys, Rick Behof and Angelo Mourelatos, have requested psychological, psychiatric, and substance abuse evaluations before she is sentenced.